 You are caring, accepting, and take great care to prevent others from despoiling the natural beauty that we all share.
 At the same time, you’re aware of weeds, both figuratively and literally, and understand that they must be removed else they throttle the entire plant.

 Were you taken in or raised by a group of druids?
 What is your favorite part of nature?
 Do you prefer rivers, mountains, forests, or deserts?
 Do you have any secrets for how you are able to grow things so well?
 Are you more of a hermit or do you thrive as a part of a community?
 Are you connected with the First World or the Fey?
 What about other natural-minded folk like leshy?

 Do you view the world as one big garden?
 Where do people and industry fit into the grand pruning scheme?
 Do you carry around a gigantic pair of garden shears?
 What are your thoughts on family trees?
 Are you an expert in survival techniques?
 Have you ever lived in a town or are you born and bred of the soil?
 If you’re so naturally-inclined, why didn’t you become a druid?
 What aspect of divine magic or your deity made you choose this path?
 Or did the path choose you?

 - Skills: Wilderness Lore, Nature, Survival

-- Sample Spells: Forbidding Ward, Light, Prestidigitation, Stabilize, Divine Lance, Air Bubble (1st), Mending (1st)
+- Sample Spells: Forbidding Ward, Light, Prestidigitation, Stabilize, Shield, Air Bubble (1st), Mending (1st)